samtalks/how-tos/wordpress-social-part-1.md

                         Copyright &copy; 2014 CLIENT_WEBSITE   &emsp;&emsp;  By <a href="http://YOUR_SITE" target="_blank">YOUR SITE</a>
 ```

-##### Appearance (Editor) - hide ugly user in topics
+##### Appearance (Editor) - hide "voice count"
-* bbPress by default clutters up the forums page and topics page with the original poster's user image and name and the last updater's user image and name.
+* bbPress by default clutters up the topics page with a "voice count" collumn.
 Do this to your files to remove those elements.

 In the `loop-topics.php` file, hide this section like so:
 ```php